Home » ESG » ESG data and reporting

 But ESG data is complex, messy and relatively immature despite how long it’s been around.
 Data management teams have needed to think differently and adopt new approaches to their data management strategies, especially since there is a gap in standardisation around ESG that would ensure data continues to be transparent, reliable but also meaningful.

-Solidatus Co-Founder Philip Miller caught up with industry experts at the A-Team Insight Virtual Data Management Summit last week to look at specific ESG data and reporting challenges, and how we can drive standardisation efforts.
+Solidatus Co-Founder Philip Miller is an expert in topics including data lineage and ESG.
+He caught up with industry experts at the A-Team Insight Virtual Data Management Summit last week to look at specific ESG data and reporting challenges, and how we can drive standardisation efforts.

 When looking at approaches financial institutions can take when it comes to managing data uniformity and classifications for reporting, Philip comments: They can learn from the last 10 years of disclosures in different areas.
 Everything from regulatory reporting to anti-financial crime and anti-money laundering – those sorts of things have all gone down this path.
 Having a framework and a taxonomy that is believable and transparent is absolutely critical.
 And being able to then display that in a way that’s credible, but understandable to the people who are the stakeholders.